judofyr/temple/README.md

 A filter is a compiler which take an Sexp and returns an Sexp.
 It might turn convert it one step closer to the core-abstraction, it might create a new abstraction, or it might just optimize in the current abstraction.
-Ultimately, it’s still just a compiler which takes an Sexp and returns an Sexp.
+Ultimately, it's still just a compiler which takes an Sexp and returns an Sexp.

 For instance, Temple ships with {Temple::Filters::DynamicInliner} and {Temple::Filters::StaticMerger} which are general optimization filters which